 Indurain again won the Giro, just 58 seconds ahead of Piotr Ugrumov (Mecair-Ballan).
 Then, he won the Tour again in that July and it was his second Giro-Tour double.

 Behind Pantani, Miguel Indurain (Banesto) dropped all the main GC contenders.
-With Nelson Rodriguez (ZG Mobili) sitting on his wheel, caught Pantani – but only because Pantani was told by his DS to wait his leader Claudio Chiappucci for help.
+With Nelson Rodriguez (ZG Mobili) sitting on his wheel, caught Pantani – but only because Pantani was told by his DS to wait for his leader Claudio Chiappucci to help.
 But this was fruitless, it was not Chiappucci’s day.
 On the Santa Cristina, neither Induráin nor Rodriguez could keep up with the flying Italian.
 Pantani won the stage atop Santa Cristina.
 His teammate Chiappucci finished almost three minutes down.
-Induráin came in 3:30 seconds after Pantani with the eventual winner Evgeni Berzin (Gewiss-Ballan)another half-minute later.
+Induráin came in 3:30 seconds after Pantani with the eventual winner Evgeni Berzin (Gewiss-Ballan) another half-minute later.

 Cima Coppi prize winner Franco Vona finished this Giro in 23rd place, 45 min 38 sec behind Berzin.